spekulatius/infosec-dorks/README.md

 - `site:[TARGET] ext:xml | ext:conf | ext:cnf | ext:reg | ext:inf | ext:rdp | ext:cfg | ext:txt | ext:ora | ext:env | ext:ini`

+   This dork searches for configuration files on the specified target site.
+Configuration files often contain sensitive information such as database credentials, API keys, and server configurations.

 ### Database files

 - `site:[TARGET] ext:sql | ext:db | ext:dbf | ext:mdb | ext:sql.gz | ext:sql.gz | ext:db.gz | ext:db.gz`

+  This dork helps to find database files on the specified target site.
+Database files may contain valuable data and their exposure can lead to unauthorized access or data breaches.

 ### Backup files

 - `site:[TARGET] ext:bkf | ext:bkp | ext:bak | ext:old | ext:backup`

+  This dork is useful for discovering backup files on the specified target site.
+Backup files are often created to store previous versions of files or data, but if they are exposed, they may contain sensitive or outdated information.

 ### .git folder